cwebb6077/Boggle/README.md

 You will need to get a copy of the project up and running on your local machine in order to be able to play the game.
 You can do this by either cloning the repo or downloading a .zip file.
 See Instructions section for notes on how to set up the project on a live system.

+**You will need the ncurses.h file to run this program**
+    - To do this, type <code>sudo apt-get install libncurses5-dev libncursesw5-dev</code> to download.
+After this, you may proceed to Instructions.

+- Important Notes:
+    - This was tested with <code>$TERM=xterm-256color</code>.
+    - Other <code>$TERM</code> variables may yield ncurses outputs that are unexpected and not ideal, so proceed at own risk.

 ## Instructions

 1. In your terminal, type the command <code>make textfile</code>.